Rolling for initiative… What is it for?✎

 What to do with this idea, now?
 I don’t have any AI projects.
 I don’t even have a need for intelligent agents in a simulated game world.

 I felt about 25 years too old for Pacific Rim.
 It was a tiny bit better than Transformers.
 No quiet moments and insights like in Blade Runner.
 No mystic undercurrents like in Neon Genesis Evangelion.
 No character interplay like in Mass Effect.
-No singing and romance in Robotech.
+No singing and romance like in Robotech.
 No strangeness like in Akira.
 I did like the visuals of Hong Kong, the huge halls à la Star Wars.
 I find that good movies have me thinking back, recalling scenes, mulling the justifications and consequences of actions.
 This movie won’t be requiring much thinking back.
 It has giant robots and kaiju monsters.
 They fight.
 The solution to the problem is—as is often the case—a nuke.
 I expected as much but went anyway, willing to let myself be convinced.
 Oh well.

 What about you?